aimeeu/Udacity-FullStackWebDeveloper/Project04-ItemCatalogWebApp/README.rst

 All fields are required, as specified by ``required="true"`` in the form fields.
 Click the **Submit** button to save changes.

-**Security risk**: no fields are sanitized before being added to the database, which leaves this open to scripting attacks.
+**Security risk**: no fields are sanitized before being added to the database, which leaves this application open to scripting attacks.

-**Field validation**: neither URL field is validated for a reachable at this time; in future, use RFC3987 and Regex libraries for this
+**Field validation**: neither URL field is validated at this time; in future, use RFC3987 and Regex libraries for this

     .. image:: docs/movie-updatedMsg.png
        :width: 75%

-After submitting the form, the user is taken back to the Home page, where a success message is displayed.
+After submitting the form, you return to the Home page, where a success message is displayed.

 Add Movie
 .........